hamish-milne/OHDL/Spec.md

 ```

 ## Nested modules and references
 There are two ways to include a module in another module: an embedded field, and a reference.
-In the former case, the module name is used as the field’s type with no prefix.
-This creates an embedded instance in every instance of the containing module, and additional logic is synthesised.
-Alternatively, a reference can be defined by prefixing the type name with ‘&’, which creates the necessary input and output wires to access the public members of the given module.
+To embed the module, use the `reg` keyword; to merely reference it, simply omit it.

-Note: Module references are language features; the number of physical wires defined is dependant on what module members are used and in what way, so as such they cannot be converted to bit arrays.
+Module references are language features; the number of physical wires defined is dependant on what module members are used and in what way, so as such they cannot be converted to bit arrays.
 Switching module references is supported, however; the compiler will work out what wires need to be assigned where.

 Module references can be freely assigned to local variables, and used as return types.
 The necessary multiplexers are synthesised automatically.